1993 amendments to the Constitution of Malaysia: Parliamentary debates and resolutions

 The press reports on Gomez plight widespread moral outrage within the Malaysian public.
 A special parliamentary session was held on 10 December 1992 that saw all 96 members of the Dewan Rakyat present unanimously passed a resolution, which condemned Sultan Iskandar for injuring Gomez and declared that the Parliament shall "take all necessary actions" to prevent similar incident from recurring.
-The subsequent parliamentary session on 27 December saw discussions to remove legal immunity which agitated Sultan Iskandar to hold a rally to oppose the government's actions, but was forced to cancel after intense government pressure.
+The subsequent parliamentary session on 27 December saw discussions to remove legal immunity, which agitated Sultan Iskandar to hold a rally to oppose the government's actions, but was forced to cancel after intense government pressure.
 Members of the opposition party had a passive stance towards the government's proposals, particularly from Semangat 46.

+On 6 January 1993, the Malaysian cabinet unanimously approved the draft amendment bill to remove the rulers' immunities.
+Three days later, the draft bill was presented to the Malay rulers during an informal meeting with prime minister Mahathir Mohamad and other senior UMNO leaders.
+The rulers in response requested they be given a week to formulate their stand on the proposed bill.

+An informal meeting of the Conference of Rulers was held at the National Palace on 16 January, however no decision was made and the meeting was deferred until the next day, although Mahathir, Ghafar Baba, and Anwar Ibrahim were summoned to the palace midway of the meeting.
+On 17 January the next day, six out of the nine rulers agreed to the government's proposal, and a modified draft was accepted by both parties.
+Three rulers from Johor, Kedah and Kelantan however were absent from the meeting.

-An informal meeting of the Conference of Rulers was held on 16 and 17 January 1993, the following year, which requested the government for additional time for consideration of the government's decision.
-After extensive negotiation, some rulers chose to refuse to endorse the proposed changes to the Federal Constitution, even after the offer for a special court to prosecute the rulers was proposed, claiming that the implementation of a special court would bring about difficulties in legal technicalities.
+On 18 January, in a twist of event, the Conference of Rulers in a special meeting unanimously decided to withheld consent on the proposed bill, and requested for further deliberation and consultation with the government over the matter.
+In regards to the proposal of setting up a special court to prosecute the rulers, the Conference through a statement by the Keeper of the Rulers' Seal stated that the special court "is not the most suitable forum for such a purpose", claiming that the implementation of a special court would bring about difficulties in legal technicalities.